shauryac/Software-QA-test-scripts/README.md

 (v) Ensuring the checkIn button works and that restaurant has been checked-in.

 #StyleSeat Test Automation
-Second script(StyleAppTest.java) describes the test cases for 2 test objects of app - StyleSeat
+Script(StyleAppTest.java) describes the test cases for 2 test objects of app - StyleSeat

 Test Object #1: Checking LOGIN functionality.
 The script describes series of test cases for the following test steps: